 Wendel Patrick is a professor, composer, producer, beatmaker, pianist, sonic architect, photographer, and videographer.
 He has been referred to as “David Foster Wallace reincarnated as a sound engineer” by Urbanite Magazine and as “wildly talented” by the Baltimore Sun.
 He has been referred to by XLR8R magazine as “a hip-hop producer that could easily make any fan of Squarepusher, Boards of Canada, or Madlib flip out.”
-The alter-ego of classical and jazz pianist Kevin Gift, Wendel Patrick has made a name for himself internationally as a music producer of remarkable vision, skill, and talent.
+The alter-ego of classical and jazz pianist Kevin Gift, Wendel Patrick has made a name for himself internationally as a music producer of remarkable vision, skill and talent.
 His five albums: Sound, Forthcoming, JDWP, Passage, and Travel were all produced without the use of sampling, with Patrick playing every note of every instrument.
 What is perhaps most astounding and perplexing to listeners is that there are actually no instruments...he crafts all of the instruments, and plays every note, electronically.

 Wendel Patrick/Kevin Gift majored in both music and political science at Emory University and earned his M.M. in Piano Performance as a scholarship student at the Northwestern University School of Music in Evanston Illinois.
 Patrick is a winner of the 2015 Baker Artist Awards’ Mary Sawyers Baker grand prize and was a member of the faculty at Loyola University in Baltimore, Maryland from 2001 to 2013 teaching piano, introduction to music theory, music history and electronic music production.
 He has taught at the Maryland Institute College of Art and at Loyola University Chicago where he was Department of Fine and Performing Arts Guest Artist- in-Residence for 2019.
 In 2022, he was named Renaissance Man of the Year at the Baltimore Crown Awards.

-Wendel Patrick is currently Assistant Professor in the Department of Music Engineering & Technology at The Peabody Music Conservatory - Johns Hopkins University where he teaches “Hip Hop Music Production: History and Practice”, the first course of its kind to be taught at a major traditional music conservatory anywhere in the United States.
-He has recently been named as the new host of “Artworks” on Maryland Public Television/PBS and was chosen as a Nasir Jones Hip Hop Fellow at the Hip Hop Archive and Research Institute at Harvard University for 2021-2022.
+Wendel Patrick is an Associate Professor in the Department of Music Engineering & Technology at The Peabody Music Conservatory - Johns Hopkins University where he teaches “Hip Hop Music Production: History and Practice”, the first course of its kind to be taught at a major traditional music conservatory anywhere in the United States.
+He is the host of “Artworks” on Maryland Public Television/PBS and was chosen as a Nasir Jones Hip Hop Fellow at the Hip Hop Archive and Research Institute at Harvard University for 2021-2022.
 Currently Wendel Patrick is a visiting non-resident Fellow at Harvard University's Hutchins Center for African and African American Research.